VeritasVault-ai/vv/src/vv.Domain/Docs/Domains/Integration/README.md

 * All analytics/reporting endpoints are RBAC-protected
 * Analytics pipelines must support audit trails, staging, and result validation
 * Export options: CSV, PDF, XBRL, real-time streaming

+### Financial Modeling

+* Market data for financial models must be validated and anomaly-checked
+* All model parameters and assumptions must be documented and auditable
+* Financial models must be backtested against historical data before production use
+* Portfolio recommendations must include risk metrics and confidence intervals
+* Model outputs must be versioned and retained for compliance purposes

 ### Access & Identity Management